-You can substitute white sesame seeds for the black ones, or use a low sodium soy sauce.
+You can substitute white sesame seeds for black ones, or use a low-sodium soy sauce.
 As for the black pepper, use either freshly cracked pepper or ground pepper.

 Please note that this is a simple recipe so it’s important to season the salmon well.
 Now, that being said, take the amounts stated in this air fryer salmon recipe as a guide.
 You can add more or less salt, the same goes with the rest of the ingredients.